Skip to main content

 Final recommendation

 Use packaging and presentation as tie-breakers when sizing data looks close.
-On CNFans Spreadsheet listings, the seller with clearer labels, better folding, stronger protection, and a more polished unboxing experience is often the better long-term option than the cheapest alternative.
+On 100buy Spreadsheet listings, the seller with clearer labels, better folding, stronger protection, and a more polished unboxing experience is often the better long-term option than the cheapest alternative.
 If you are buying basic essentials, minimal packaging can be fine.
 But for shoes, jackets, structured pieces, or anything you care about opening and wearing right away, choose the seller whose presentation makes the item easier to trust.

 M